25 Glow In The Dark Party Ideas | All You Need to Know

 Ring Toss

-For this fun activity, you will need a glow stick positioned so that it’s standing upright, and you need some glow in the dark bracelets.
+For this fun activity, you will need a glow stick positioned so that it’s standing upright, as well as some glow in the dark bracelets.
 Whether inside or outside, you and your guests can have loads of fun trying to toss the bracelets in a way that lands right over the glow stick.
-Have a classing boys-versus-girls challenge and see who comes out on top!
-A game of Ring Toss is one of those cheap outdoor games you can play in your back yard, so check out this guide here and see what other lawn games you can adapt to become glow in the dark party ideas!
+Have a classic boys-versus-girls challenge and see who comes out on top!
+A game of Ring Toss is one of those cheap outdoor games you can play in your back yard, so check out this guide here and see what other lawn games you can adapt for black light parties!

 If you like to wear your sunglasses at night as did songwriter/singer Corey Hart, then glow in the dark sunglasses is just the thing you need for your party.
-You can get them at party supplies stores.
-In order to use a sunglasses-at-night theme, you’ll need to hand them out to guests as they arrive.
-Shut off the nights, and enjoy your sunglasses in the dark.
+You can get them at party supply stores.
+In order to use a sunglasses-at-night party theme, you’ll need to hand them out to guests as they arrive.
+Shut off the lights, and enjoy your sunglasses in the dark.

 Tic Tac Toe